GoFetchDeliveries/api/README.md

 3. Check that your authentication works with a [hello world](endpoints/hello_world.md) request.

-4. Congratulations, you are now ready to send your job creation (and other) API requests to the production server.
+4. Congratulations!
+You are now ready to send your job creation (and other) API requests to the production server.

-## Feedback is welcome
+## Your help is welcome 👍

 If you have a question or notice a problem with the API/documentation feel free to submit an issue or a pull request.